MontrealCorpusTools/PolyglotDB/docs/source/usage.rst

 This utility is thus best for isolated work by a single user, where only they will be interacting with the particular database specified and the database only needs to be available during the running of the script.

-You can see an example of this type of script in the :code:`examples/formant_analysis/refined_formants_example.py` script, or in the scripts in the `SPADE analysis repository`_.
+You can see an example of connecting to local ISCAN server used in the scripts for the `SPADE analysis repository`_, for instance the `basic_queries.py`_ script.